menu

 Occupations and Workforce

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, New Plymouth is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+New Plymouth is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, New Plymouth is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in New Plymouth who work in sales jobs (19.01%), management occupations (10.33%), and office and administrative support (10.03%).

 Setting & Lifestyle